sammhansen/threat-evaluation/README.md

       git clone https://github.com/sammhansen/threat-evaluation.git && cd threat-evaluation

-- Create a virtual python environment
+- Create a virtual python environment using one of these

       python -m venv venv

+      virtualenv venv

 - Activate the virtual environment depending on what shell you are using